FFace32/MinecraftSpeedrunHelper/README.md

 This project is an usage example for my upcoming library *cppjavahook*. (very creative name, indeed)

-This was only tested on x64 Windows and it's meant for Minecraft 1.16.2 only.
+This was only tested on x64 Windows and it's meant for vanilla Minecraft 1.16.2 only.

 Note: The --recursive option should be used when cloning.